Effysayshi/Leetcode/python/All About Python.md

      >>> eval("200 * 2")
      400
      ```
-   - function ord() and chr() to convert between char and representing unicode
+   - function ord() and chr() to convert between char and representing integer
      ```
      >>> ord("a")
      97